awsdocs/amazon-eks-user-guide/doc_source/inferentia-support.md

    When launching a node group with `Inf1` instances, `eksctl` automatically installs the AWS Neuron Kubernetes device plugin\.
 This plugin advertises Neuron devices as a system resource to the Kubernetes scheduler, which can be requested by a container\.
 In addition to the default Amazon EKS node IAM policies, the Amazon S3 read only access policy is added so that the sample application, covered in a later step, can load a trained model from Amazon S3\.

-1. Make sure that all pods have started correctly\.
+1. Make sure that all Pods have started correctly\.

    ```
    kubectl get pods -n kube-system